 Taco Bell Franchising Operations

-Taco Bell Franchising Operations involve the management of a chain of restaurants.
+Taco Bell’s Franchising Operations involve the management of a chain of restaurants.
 The franchisor, Taco Bell Corporation, selects and trains the franchisees who operate the restaurants.
 The franchisees provide menus, marketing, and operational services to the restaurants.
-Taco Bell Corporation provides the food, fixtures and equipment, and management services to the franchisees.
+Taco Bell Corporation provides the food, fixtures equipment, and management services to the franchisees.

 How is Taco Bell Territory Granted to Franchises